 A lot of people leave engine coolant and antifreeze to their garage and they assume it’s always checked as part of the scheduled service.
 The truth is that if you usually have your car serviced in the spring or summer, checking the antifreeze might not be top of the list of priorities with some services, especially budget options that could be little more than an oil and filter change.

-Most of the time, the coolant in your engine will be water, and water freezes in the cold weather.
-This is why you need antifreeze as it does exactly what the name suggests, which is to stop the water in your coolant system freezing up.
-Not only do you need to have the correct amount of antifreeze in your water; you also need to make sure that your coolant isn’t past its best.
+Most of the time, the coolant in your engine will be water, and water freezes in cold weather.
+This is why you need antifreeze as it does exactly what the name suggests, which is to stop the water in your coolant system from freezing up.
+Not only do you need to have the correct amount of antifreeze in your water; but you also need to make sure that your coolant isn’t past its best.